 Delta Lake tables export to Snowflake via Snowflake’s External Tables, and Databricks can query Snowflake directly.
 The interoperability is real, if you’re willing to manage two platforms.

-If I had to pick one for a generic data team starting fresh?
+For a generic data team starting fresh?
 Snowflake for simplicity, then migrate to Databricks when ML becomes critical.
 But if you’re hiring data scientists and planning ML from day one, start with Databricks and avoid the migration pain later.

 The good news?
 Both platforms are excellent.
 You can’t go wrong with either - just different trade-offs.
 Evaluate with a free trial, run your actual workloads, and measure what matters: time-to-insight, analyst productivity, and total cost of ownership.